Museum of Jewish Heritage: History

 The Museum of Jewish Heritage was incorporated and chartered in 1984, dedicated in 1986, and built between 1994 and 1997 in New York City's Battery Park City.
 The museum's $21.5 million building, designed by architect Kevin Roche opened to the public on September 15, 1997.
 David Altshuler was the founding director of the museum, a position he held from 1984 until December 1999, when he left to become president of the Trust for Jewish Philanthropy.
+Dr. Jud Newborn (PhD, University of Chicago) served as the museum's founding historian from 1986 to 2000, recruited to use his expertise as a sociocultural anthropologist and Holocaust historian to help shape the parameters and content of the museum's core exhibition as well as seek and interpret artifacts.

 Between 1946 and the 1960s, government officials lacked interest in building the museum until the American Jewish Community expressed interest and made an intervention for the museum creation; the American Jewish Community's interest was catalyzed by the Six-Day War in 1967.
 The intervention also contributed to the building process delay.

 U.S. President Jimmy Carter, with the support of Mayor Ed Koch, proposed placing the national memorial in New York City instead of Washington, D.C., but it was ruled out.
 Koch's appointment of a Task Force on the Holocaust in 1981 was crucial.
 The Task Force, "which evolved in 1982 to the New York Holocaust Commission," recommended the creation of a museum.
 Carter, in 1978, created the President's Commission which placed the issue on the US government's agenda.
-The agenda remained present until it became a reality in President Bill Clinton’s term on 1993.
+The agenda remained present until it became a reality in President Bill Clinton's term on 1993.

-Before the museum became a realization, there were many political events that occurred that slowed down the museum creation.
+Before the museum became a realization, there were crises in the economy and various political events that slowed down the museum creation.
 Political events included debates based on the structure, location, and even other priorities such as a funding crisis.
 One of the co-chairman wanted to "personalize" the museum building.
 The museum's site, originally proposed to be located within the Alexander Hamilton U.S. Custom House, was relocated to Battery Park City in 1986.
 The funding crisis was when "Black Monday", which occurred on October 19, 1987, "wiped out" funds of potential donors for the museum as well as dropped real estate prices.